h8d13/HayDay/README.md

 ### Some tools to help you

+Look into scrcpy and adb for Android control, or emulate.
 ``` pip install pytautogui mouseinfo opencv-python mss```

 Mouseinfo is super useful to determine exact coords create file: mpos.py: